rlustemberg/titanium-branch-deep-linking-attribution/testbed/README.md

 In addition, please ensure that Titanium CLI knows where your Android and iOS SDKs are located.

-## Clone/Download the Titanium SDK repo:
+## Clone or Download the Titanium SDK Repo:

 If you have github installed, then from command line: